joelwright-atio/Makeathlon/DataEngineers/DataEngineers.md

 ![](https://colony-recorder.s3.amazonaws.com/files/2023-11-19/aa217ca3-528f-4e71-a558-25301d6b3f99/stack_animation.webp)

 4\.
 Answer the following question: How would you access other Data being sent over the same Modbus slave channel.
-And how can you visulize multiple data points at the same time?
+And how can you visualize multiple data points at the same time?

 Answer: experiment in QModMaster with the Start Address and the Number of Registers.

 ## Reading data from the robot

 With the robot manual, find the correct settings you require.
-Work with the Robot team to find the IP adress of the robot.
+Work with the Robot team to find the IP address of the robot.

 Hint: if the robot is not connected to a network, then you will need to use an Ethernet Cabel and networking bridge.